lustre-labs/lustre/pages/guide/02-state-management.md

 # 02 State management

-We saw in the qucikstart guide that all Lustre applications are built around the Model-View-Update (MVU) architecture.
+We saw in the quickstart guide that all Lustre applications are built around the Model-View-Update (MVU) architecture.
 This means that the state of the application is stored in a single, immutable data structure called the model, and updated as messages are dispatched to the runtime.